zithss/midterm.loan-model/README.md

 ---

-🚀 **Features**: Predict loan eligibility using machine learning models.
+🚀 **Features**:
-📌 **Note**: Use the link above to access the live Streamlit deployment.
+- Predict loan approval eligibility using input features such as age, income, employment, education, credit history, and loan details.
+- Built with machine learning and deployed using **Streamlit**.

+📌 **Note**: This was my **first hands-on model deployment** experience, focused on learning how to serve ML models as interactive web apps.